-- Raise awareness and affirm that inclusion and belonging are essential to wellbeing and quality of life of people with disabilities, mental health conditions and caregivers-like anyone else. - Underscore the importance of choosing one's own Jewish journey. - Support people with disabilities and mental health conditions in all aspects of communal life-as they choose. - Be part of a growing worldwide initiative to support participation and involvement in communal life. - Advocate for the civil rights of people with disabilities and mental health conditions. - Understand and overcome stigma, prejudice, biases, stereotypes, and myths about disability and mental health conditions.
+- Raise awareness and affirm that inclusion and belonging are essential to well-being and quality of life of all people, including people with disabilities, mental health conditions and those who love them. - Underscore the importance of choosing one's own Jewish journey. - Support people with disabilities and mental health conditions to participate in all aspects of community life-as they choose. - Be part of a global initiative to support participation and involvement in Jewish life. - Advocate for the civil rights of people with disabilities and mental health conditions. - Understand and overcome stigma, prejudice, biases, stereotypes, and myths about disability and mental health conditions.